-Criminal Justice/Criminology, Cybersecurity, Gang Violence, Management, Military Veteran, Policing/Law Enforcement
+Criminal Justice/Criminology, Cybersecurity, Fraud, Gang Violence, Management, Military Veteran, Policing/Law Enforcement

 Federal law enforcement, Leadership, Ethnic street gangs, Illegal firearms trafficking, Overcoming organizational resistance to change